mulesoft-assets/template-sfdc2sfdc-customobject-broadcast/README.md

 ## Create the Custom Object schemas in both organizations <a name="createcustomobjects" />

-In order to run the Kick as is, you'll need to create the custom objects provided in your Salesforce accounts.
+In order to run the Anypoint Template as is, you'll need to create the custom objects provided in your Salesforce accounts.
 In order to do so, [please follow the steps documented in SalesForce documentation](http://www.salesforce.com/us/developer/docs/apexcode/Content/apex_qs_customobject.htm).

 The custom objects and custom fields created for this application are the following:
 1. SalesForce org A